v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-azure.md

       }
     }
     ```
-    For example, let’s say your source system admin uses "PipelineGenerated" to capture the number of deals created.
+    For example, let's say your source system admin uses "PipelineGenerated" to capture the number of deals created.
 The code would be:

     ```
     "PipelineGenerated": {